go-to-k/go-to-k/README.md

 ### [image-scanner-with-trivy](https://github.com/go-to-k/image-scanner-with-trivy)

 The AWS CDK Construct library to allow you to scan a container image during CDK deployment layer with Trivy.

+To my surprise, this library was featured on the ecosystem page of [Trivy's official documentation](https://aquasecurity.github.io/trivy/latest/ecosystem/ide/#image-scanner-with-trivy-community)!

 ### [image-scanner-with-dockle](https://github.com/go-to-k/image-scanner-with-dockle)